zammad/zammad-admin-documentation/channels/email/email-headers.rst

 The manipulation can be used instead of triggers.
 Triggers are considered *after* header settings and thus can still override headers.

-To differentiate between ticket creation and follow:
+To differentiate between ticket creation and follow-up:

    * For creations use: ``X-Zammad-Ticket-{Attribute Name}``
    * For follow ups use: ``X-Zammad-Ticket-FollowUp-{Attribute Name}``